ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Similarly, successful IP proxying responses also do not carry any message content.

-IP proxying over HTTP MUST use TLS or QUIC encryption, or another equivalent encryption protocol, to provide confidentiality, integrity, and authentication.
+IP proxying over HTTP MUST be operated over TLS or QUIC encryption, or another equivalent encryption protocol, to provide confidentiality, integrity, and authentication.

 ## IP Proxy Handling